zant/site/content/posts/the-agi-self-fulfilled-prophecy.md

 > So what about the reproach that the PKK nonetheless began as an agent of violent struggle?
 The PKK just followed here the general rule of resistance: if one is to be taken seriously, one has to begin with the threat of violent resistance.
 When a peaceful negotiation wins over armed resistance, armed resistance is inscribed in the result.

-This is why we must stand behind projects such as the BDS, the Palestinian-led Boycott, Divestment & Sanctions movement.
+This is exactly why we must stand behind projects such as the BDS, the Palestinian-led Boycott, Divestment & Sanctions movement.
 As stated in their open call for support, in September 2023 [12]:

 > We are a group of philosophy professors in North America, Latin America, and Europe writing to publicly and unequivocally express our solidarity with the Palestinian people and to denounce the ongoing and rapidly escalating massacre being committed in Gaza by Israel and with the full financial, material, and ideological support of our own governments.